 Below are some of the frequently asked questions to help you understand the process of having your child baptized.
-If you have any further questions, please call the parish office at 416-364-0234.
+If you have any further questions, please contact the parish office by email at [email protected].

 The celebration of all our sacraments are community events and our community is our parish where we live.
 If you are a Catholic parent living within the boundaries of St. Michael’s Cathedral, or living outside the Cathedral boundaries but are registered and supporting the parish, you may have your child baptized here.
-If you live in another part of the Archdiocese or in another city, but would like to have your child baptized here for special reasons, please call the parish office to speak with Rev. Michael Simoes to discuss your situation.
+If you live in another part of the Archdiocese or in another city, but would like to have your child baptized here for special reasons, please email the parish office at [email protected].